 |Windows 7||Yes||Creates partitions with Alignment 0 condition (aligned)|

-Clearly, new computer systems shipping with the latest versions of Windows will be in a very good situation relative to the use of Advanced Format hard drives.
+Clearly, computer systems shipping with the latest versions of Windows are not a concern relative to the use of Advanced Format hard drives.
 However, for systems that are still using Windows XP or Windows Vista, pre- Service Pack 1, there is significant risk of reduced performance relative to the partitions created by the OS.

 Figure 10.
 Multiple Partitions and Alignment Conditions

 There are three potential methods to avoid and/or manage an unaligned condition that has the potential to impact hard drive performance.

 - Use a new version of the Windows OS or work with your partitioning utility provider to get a 4K-aware version of the software.